ShafiMiah/VFLObjectDetectionVehicular/README.md

 # Vertical Federated Object Detection for Vehicular Networks
+Due to the large size of the dataset the images and annotations have not been uploaded to the git repository.
+Interested readers are requested to download the dataset from corresponding site and pre-process according to the instruction.
 # Packages and requirement.
 1. Python version 3.9 or higher
 2. Run following commands to install the corresponding Packages.